What is this medication for?

 How should I use this medication?

-The recommended dose of diazepam by mouth for adults ranges from 2 mg to 10 mg 2 to 4 times daily.
+The recommended dose of diazepam by mouth for adults ranges from 2 mg to 10 mg 2 to 4 times daily with or without food.
 For children older than 6 months, the initial dose of diazepam by mouth usually ranges from 1 mg to 2.5 mg 3 or 4 times daily.
 Doses of diazepam injection vary depending on the condition being treated and range from 2 mg to 20 mg.
 It is important that the dose be individualized to your specific needs to avoid excessive drowsiness or loss of coordination.

-Diazepam is normally used for a short period of time or as an "as required" medication.
+Diazepam is normally used for a short period of time or as an "as needed" medication.
 It may be habit-forming when taken for long periods of time.
-If you have been using this medication regularly for a long period of time (i.e., more than one month), do not stop using the medication without speaking with your doctor.
-To avoid withdrawal effects, a gradual reduction in dose is usually recommended when stopping this medication.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.